object-oriented-python/object-oriented-programming/doc/source/9_trees_and_directed_acyclic_graphs.rst

         def __repr__(self):
             return type(self).__name__ + repr(self.operands)

-    This approch is valid because the string representation of a :class:`tuple` is a pair of round brackets containing the string representation of each item in the tuple.
+    This approach is valid because the string representation of a :class:`tuple` is a pair of round brackets containing the string representation of each item in the tuple.